About the Institute

 Membership is a prerequisite to participate in Osher Institute activities.

-Membership includes access to register for livestream and recorded programs, a subscription to our monthly e-newsletter, Osher News, and significantly discounted access to The Great Courses Plus.
+Membership includes access to register for livestream and recorded programs, access to archived programs, a subscription to our monthly e-newsletter, Osher News, and an invitation to our monthly Casual Coffee Social Hours.

 The Osher Excellence Fund supports our efforts to attract and retain expert faculty and presenters, offer high-quality programming, provide well-appointed classroom space, and keep membership and course fees low.